-Proof: Indeed, up to $O(\binom{w+k}{k})$ additional memory locations may be needed to store the states of \mathcal{A}{opt} , and a state is a k-tuple of numbers $\leq w + 1$, hence each state needs $k \log w$ bits. \Box
+Proof.
+Indeed, up to $O(\binom{w+k}{k})$ additional memory locations may be needed to store the states of \mathscr{A}{opt} , and a state is a k-tuple of numbers $\leq w+1$, hence each state needs $k \log w$ bits. \Box

-3.3 An algorithm on MP-RAMs
+3.3.
+An algorithm on MP-RAMs

-For 'large' windows, for instance on a PC for windows of size $w \ge 14$ and patterns of size $k \ge 6$, the previous preprocessing explodes, due to the exponential growth in the number of states of \mathcal{A}{opt} , and the standard algorithm is better than our algorithm.
+For 'large' windows, for instance on a PC for windows of size $w \ge 14$ and patterns of size $k \ge 6$, the previous preprocessing explodes, due to the exponential growth in the number of states of \mathscr{A}{opt} , and the standard algorithm is better than our algorithm.
 Whence the idea of a smaller preprocessing which is almost independent of the pattern and of the window; this method is described in the present section.

-3.3.1 MP-RAMs
+3.3.1.
+MP-RAMs

 It is usual to give pattern matching algorithms on RAMs.
 Indeed the RAM model of computation is well-suited for computational complexities greater than n^2 .
-For low complexities though, RAMs are not a well-suited model of computation, because any random access to the memory is counted as one elementary operation: this is no longer a valid model when there are too many different values to be stored, as for instance the $\binom{w+1}{k}$ states of \mathcal{A} .
+For low complexities though, RAMs are not a well-suited model of computation, because any random access to the memory is counted as one elementary operation: this is no longer a valid model when there are too many different values to be stored, as for instance the $\binom{w+1}{k}$ states of \mathscr{A} .

-Already in 1974, the motivation of [PRS74] for introducing vector machines was the remark that bitwise boolean operations and shift are implemented on commercial computers and are ideally suited for certain problems.
-This paper started a quite interesting series of papers comparing the computational complexities of various models of machines accounting for bitwise boolean operations and shifts with those of conventional machines, such as Turing machines, RAMs etc. [TRL92, BG95].
-Going back to the first motivation of [PRS74], concrete applications of this technique to varieties of string-matching problems began with [BYG92, WM92]: they are known as bit-parallelism or shift-OR.
-We follow this path with our problem, which is close to the problems treated in [BYG92, WM92, BYN96], although it is different from these problems.
+Already in 1974, the motivation of Pratt et al. [18] for introducing vector machines was the remark that bitwise boolean operations and shift are implemented on commercial computers and are ideally suited for certain problems.
+This paper started a quite interesting series of papers comparing the computational complexities of various models of machines accounting for bitwise boolean operations and shifts with those of conventional machines, such as Turing machines, RAMs, etc. [20, 6].
+Going back to the first motivation of Pratt et al. [18], concrete applications of this technique to varieties of string-matching problems began with [4, 22]: they are known as bit-parallelism or shift-OR.
+We follow this path with our problem, which is close to the problems treated in [4, 22, 5], although it is different from these problems.

 In what follows, we use a refinement of the RAM model, which is a more realistic model of computation.
-Moreover, we encode \mathcal{A} in such a way that (i) each state of \mathcal{A} can be stored in a single memory location, and (ii) only the most basic micro-processor operations are needed to compute the transitions of \mathcal{A} .
-We use a RAM with the same control structures as those of conventional RAMs3, but with a set of initial operations enlarged by including bitwise boolean operations and shifts; whenever possible, these operations will be preferred.
+Moreover, we encode \mathscr{A} in such a way that (i) each state of \mathscr{A} can be stored in a single memory location, and (ii) only the most basic micro-processor operations are needed to compute the transitions of \mathscr{A} .
+We use a RAM with the same control structures as those of conventional RAMs, 5 but with a set of initial operations enlarged by including bitwise boolean operations and shifts; whenever possible, these operations will be preferred.
 Such RAMs are closer to microprocessors, hence we call them MP-RAMs.

-Definition 2 An MP-RAM is a RAM extended by the following new operations:
+Definition 2.
+An MP-RAM is a RAM extended by the following new operations: 1. bitwise AND, denoted by &,